 • Microsoft vs. EU Antitrust CaseTerminado

 In 2001 the European Union started investigating Microsoft's dominant position in the market for desktop operating systems.
-The FSFE played two key roles in this case.
-First, we represented the interests of Free Software developers.
-Second, we are a public interest organisation who cannot be bought off.
-Thanks to the excellent work by all involved parties, the case has been won in all rulings up to the European Court of Justice in 2012.
+The FSFE represented the interests of Free Software developer as a public interest organisation who cannot be bought off.
+Thanks to the excellent work by all involved parties, the case was won in all rulings up to the European Court of Justice in 2012.

 • EURA Slovakia caseTerminado

-The Slovak company EURA Slovakia has been facing EUR 5600 in fines because it did not buy and use the Microsoft Windows operating system for submitting electronic tax reports.
-Slovak tax administration gave EURA only two options: either to buy and use Microsoft Windows or face the fines.
-The FSFE assisted in this case to advocate for platform-neutral solutions for such procedures instead.
-Unfortunately, the court decided against Free Software and Open Standards, but we were able to raise awareness about these wrongdoings in Slovakia and beyond.
+The Slovak company EURA faced fines of 5600 euros for not purchasing and use Microsoft Windows operating system for submitting electronic tax reports.
+The Slovak tax administration gave EURA the option to either buy and use Microsoft Windows or face the fines.
+The FSFE assisted in this case advocating for platform-neutral solutions for such procedures.
+Unfortunately, the court ruled against Free Software and Open Standards, but we were able to raise awareness about these wrongdoings in Slovakia and beyond.

 • AVM GPL violationTerminado

 Can a company modify GPL-licensed software on a third-party device?
-The router manufacturer AVM accused Cybits of copyright infringement and trademark claims because they modify the original router firmware which is largely based on the Linux kernel.
-Together with gpl-violations.org we successfully convinced the court that the provisions in the GPL license are binding: software under this license can be freely modified and installed even if it is shipped as part of an embedded device's firmware.
+Router manufacturer AVM accused Cybits of copyright and trademark infringement for modifying the original router firmware, which is largely based on the Linux kernel.
+Together with gpl-violations.org, we successfully convinced the court that the terms of the GPL licence are binding: software under this licence can be freely modified and installed, even if it is supplied as part of the firmware of an embedded device.

 • MS-OOXMLTerminado

-Since the very beginning of the standardisation process for Microsoft's Office Open XML - OOXML (hereinafter MS-OOXML), the FSFE has expressed serious doubts about whether MS-OOXML could be considered as open, if even as a standard at all.
-The FSFE first raised the issue in the community and led the movement against the standardisation of MS-OOXML, following closely over the years the relevant developments.
+Since the beginning of the standardisation process for Microsoft's Office Open XML - OOXML (hereafter MS-OOXML), the FSFE has raised serious doubts about whether MS-OOXML can be considered open.
+FSFE was the first to raise the issue in the community, led the movement against the standardisation of MS-OOXML, and has been closely following developments over the years.

 • GPLv3Terminado